 #8 - Flódni: This rich cake packing plum jam, walnuts, apple, and poppy seeds in-between layers of matzo originate from Hungary's Jewish population and has rightfully seeped into the mainstream.
 Both pastry shops and Jewish-style restaurants serve it.

 #9 - Linzer & Isler cookies: Both of these fruit jam-studded cookies made their way to Hungary from Austria with some twists and turns along the way.
 Historically, linzer and isler have been the stereotypical sweets served during an afternoon tea.
 The main difference between the two is the chocolate glaze that blankets the isler.

 #10 - Bejgli: During Christmas, no Hungarian dining table is complete without these sweet rolls filled with ground poppy seeds and walnuts.
 People usually place them on a plate side by side, because there's a folk belief that the poppy seeds bring prosperity and the walnuts keep trouble away.
-Bejgli traces its origin to Silesia, in today's Poland.
+Bejgli is a staple across countries in Central Europe.

 #11 - Pozsonyi kifli: This is a variation of the bejgli, above.
 During the Austro Hungarian Empire, bakers in Bratislava (Pozsony in Hungarian) mastered the making of these filled delicacies so much that people even from Budapest would order deliveries.
 To be able to distinguish between the two, the ones with poppy seeds come in a crescent shape, whereas those with a walnut filling resemble a letter C. Unlike the bejgli, the pozsonyi kifli is available throughout the year in pastry shops.